Census 2020: Emphasizing Diversity & Inclusion

 Here's what they communicated about their media campaign:

 The Census outreach strategy is multifaceted and intense.
 They appear to be making a historic, monumental effort to reach as many households and individuals as possible.
 With more than a thousand pieces of video in 12 different languages they plan to blanket the video marketplace by covering 99% of the TV & online streaming markets.
-Thirty percent of their advertising is now digital, a new record, with emphasis on diverse sites and blogs inser333that reach the most difficult communities to target.
+Thirty percent of their advertising is now digital, a new record, with emphasis on diverse sites and blogs that reach the most difficult communities to target.
 They have also upped their game with Spanish language print and video outlets.
 (Full disclosure; this author attended the January 14th event representing the new National Latino Press Association).

 Maria Olmedo Malagon, Program Manager of the 2020 Census Communications Campaign, oversees a $415 million communications campaign that encompasses paid advertising, public relations and events, social media, development of digital platforms and national and local partnerships.
 She explained that the Bureau has hired 1,500 community outreach workers who have been in their communities for over 3 years now, "A big change from past decades".